 Lumintop GT3 Mini Flashlight Review

-Here’s a review of the Lumintop GT3 Mini, a 26350-cell flashlight that uses three Cree XHP50.2 emitters to achieve fantastic output!
+Here’s a review of the Lumintop GT3 Mini flashlight, a 26350-cell light that uses three Cree XHP50.2 emitters to achieve fantastic output!
 Read on!

 Official Specs and Features